 - 2.1.
 Before an external provider is selected to assist with the delivery of a program the principal will ensure that the provider has a Certificate of Currency. - 2.2.
 The organising teacher ensures that third party provider staff have appropriate qualifications and/or experience for their specific roles. - 2.3.
 The organising teacher ensures that they and relevant supervising staff are familiar with all relevant aspects of the Engaging Workers through Labour Hire Providers Policy, CECV Guidelines on Engaging Volunteers in Catholic Schools, and Supervision Policy. - 2.4.
 The organising teacher ensures that they communicate with the third-party provider about responsibilities for first aid, emergency communications and procedures, and safety and welfare of students. - 2.5.
-The principal ensures that there is no agreement to give a 'waiver and indemnity' where the provider seeks to absolve itself and its personnel from liability or negligence and - 2.5.1. that students are not asked to sign a 'waiver and indemnity', nor sign on their behalf - 2.5.2. that parents/guardians/carers are not asked to sign a 'waiver and indemnity' - 2.5.3. will contact MACS Legal and Professional Standards (legal@macs.vic.edu.au) for further information or guidance as required. - 2.6.
+Providers will frequently seek a waiver and indemnity of liability as a condition of hire of a venue or participation in a planned activity. - 2.5.1.
+Schools must not agree to give a waiver and indemnity where the provider seeks to absolve itself and its personnel from liability for negligence - 2.5.2.
+Schools cannot, and must not, sign a waiver and indemnity on behalf of a student nor permit a student to sign a waiver and indemnity - 2.5.3.
+Schools must not ask parents/guardians/carers to sign a waiver and indemnity on behalf of a student if the waiver and indemnity seeks to absolve the provider and personnel from liability for negligence - 2.5.4.
+Schools should contact MACS Legal (legal@macs.vic.edu.au) for further information or guidance as required. - 2.6.
 The organising teacher ensures that camp venues are assessed and selected based on their safety and suitability for the activities proposed.
 This includes outdoor locations. - 2.7.
-Any residential campsite chosen are accredited by the Australian Camps Association or National Accommodation, Recreation and Tourism Accreditation. - 2.8.
+Any residential campsite chosen are accredited by the Australian Camps Association or National Accommodation, Recreation and Tourism Accreditation.

+- 2.8.
 Venues are selected on recent and first-hand knowledge (for example, an inspection of the site).
-Factors considered include but are not limited to: - 2.8.1. accessibility and reasonable adjustments for all students - 2.8.2. level of access to resources, services and facilities that may be needed (e.g., toilets, first aid, shelter from extreme weather)

-- 2.8.3. appropriate levels of health and hygiene - 2.8.4. risks posed by other users of the site - 2.8.5. levels of access to communication equipment and networks for routine and emergency use - 2.8.6. external assistance available in event of an emergency - 2.8.7. potential exposure to environmental hazards. - 2.9.
+Factors considered include but are not limited to: - 2.8.1. accessibility and reasonable adjustments for all students - 2.8.2. level of access to resources, services and facilities that may be needed (e.g., toilets, first aid, shelter from extreme weather) - 2.8.3. appropriate levels of health and hygiene - 2.8.4. risks posed by other users of the site - 2.8.5. levels of access to communication equipment and networks for routine and emergency use - 2.8.6. external assistance available in event of an emergency - 2.8.7. potential exposure to environmental hazards. - 2.9.
 Any activities conducted on public lands (e.g. State Forests or National Parks) must comply with current permit and access requirements. - 2.10.
 For any activity on Parks Victoria Land the school is required to register their camp on ParkConnect. - 2.11.
-The principal ensures that relevant policies such the Anti-Slavery Policy and Secondary School Procurement and Payment Policy are applied in the procurement of goods and services. - 2.12.
+The principal ensures that relevant policies such the Modern Slavery Policy and the Procurement and Contract Management Policy are applied in the procurement of goods and services - 2.12.
 Where vehicles are used to transport students, the organising teacher ensures that they comply with VicRoads registration requirements. - 2.13.
 The organising teacher ensures that drivers comply with all licensing arrangements and have comprehensive insurance. - 2.14.
 Wherever practicable, staff, volunteers and students should not use their personal vehicles to transport students.
-Refer to the MACS Motor Vehicle Use Policy. - 2.15.
+Refer to the Motor Vehicle and Work-Related Driving Policy. - 2.15.
 Occupational Health and Safety laws require employers and employees to take all reasonably practicable steps to manage driver fatigue and safe driving practices.
 For more information refer to VicRoads Fatigue and Road Safety information.
-Refer to MACS Safe work-related driving procedure.
+Refer to MACS Motor Vehicle and Work-Related Driving Policy.